Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-Very good mechanical properties and stronger than other variants of the 6xxx series.
-Harder to extrude, which means it cannot be used for complex profiles.
+The 6082 alloy has very good mechanical properties and is stronger than other variants in the 6xxx series.
+However, due to the difficulty in extruding it, it is not widely used for complex profiles.

 • Formability: good